 Regardless of whether you’re a small business, a large corporation, a contractor or a freelancer, you could be a victim of cyber crime or a data breach at any time.
 You might think you don’t need to take out cyber insurance, either because you’re only a small business or because you’re a large company with existing measures – like antivirus software – in place.
 However, cyber criminalists are getting more sophisticated by the day and can carry out attacks that are detrimental to businesses.
 That’s why it’s vital to have the right cover – the correct cyber security policy can help to resolve some of the issues that arise as a result of a cyber security breach.
 If you operate online and handle a large volume of data, having cyber cover is an essential component of risk management.

-Here at The Insurance Octopus, our cyber crime insurance specialists can create a bespoke policy that fits your circumstances and your needs, whilst protecting your business’s income, customers and reputation in the event of a cyber security breach.
+Here at The Insurance Octopus, our cyber crime insurance specialists can research a bespoke policy that fits your circumstances and your needs, whilst protecting your business’s income, customers and reputation in the event of a cyber security breach.
 When it comes to business insurance, and cyber insurance more specifically, we know that a ‘one size fits all’ approach simply doesn’t cut it.
-That’s why we’ll analyse your turnover, number of employees, and the number of devices you’ve got that are connected to the internet to design a policy that’s right for you.
+That’s why we’ll analyse your turnover, number of employees, and the number of devices you’ve got that are connected to the internet to source a policy that’s right for you.
 We’ll ensure you have all the cover you need but that you don’t pay a penny more than you have to.

 What Your Cyber Insurance Policy Includes

-Our protection provides coverage for:
+Protection provides coverage for:

 A breach of security that results in unintentional or unlawful destruction, loss, alteration, unauthorised disclosure, or access to personal data is referred to as a data breach.
 This encompasses both unintentional and intentional breaches.
 The UK GDPR requires you to notify the people affected directly and as soon as possible, particularly if a breach is likely to result in a high risk to their rights and freedoms.
 Our policies offer support for hacked breaches and accidental loss of data, by covering the subsequent costs including forensic investigations, notifying the relevant parties, credit monitoring support for customers and legal advice.